Last update: December 2023

 Carvolution and the Customer shall agree upon a minimum and a maximum service period in the Contract, which shall both commence at the point in time when the vehicle is handed over to the Customer.

-If the Customer expresses the wish to withdraw from the Contract concluded with Carvolution before taking possession of the vehicle, the following claims for compensation arise for Carvolution:
+If the Customer expresses the wish to withdraw from the Contract concluded with Carvolution before taking over the vehicle, the following claims for compensation shall arise for Carvolution:

 The Customer must express his wish to withdraw from the Contract in writing to Carvolution.